open-telemetry/oteps/text/trace/0205-messaging-semantic-conventions-context-propagation.md

 ## Motivation

-The current [messaging semantic conventions for tracing](https://github.com/open-telemetry/opentelemetry-specification/blob/v1.11.0/specification/trace/semantic_conventions/messaging.md) provide a list of [examples](https://github.com/open-telemetry/opentelemetry-specification/blob/v1.11.0/specification/trace/semantic_conventions/messaging.md#examples), which illustrate how producer and consumer spans can be correlated by parent/child relationships or links.
+The current [messaging semantic conventions for tracing](https://github.com/open-telemetry/opentelemetry-specification/blob/v1.11.0/specification/trace/semantic_conventions/messaging.md) provide a list of [examples](https://github.com/open-telemetry/opentelemetry-specification/blob/v1.11.0/specification/trace/semantic_conventions/messaging.md#examples).
+Those examples illustrate how producer and consumer spans can be correlated by parent/child relationships or links.
 All the examples assume that context information for a given message is propagated from the producer to the consumer.

 However, this is not a trivial assumption, and it is not easily accommodated by existing established context propagation mechanisms.
 Those mechanisms propagate